ben1605/Soccer-match-outcome-prediction/Final Project.md

 </p>

 ### 2.2 Data Cleaning
-We deleted the matches that miss one or more players’ id info.
-There are 4,605 of them out of 25,979.
+We deleted the matches that miss one or more players’ id and players' position info.
+There are 4,618 of them out of 25,979.

 ### 2.3 Data Processing
 Data processing is an important step in our project.

 #### 2.3.1 Team Formation
 In our dataset, we found that there are 44 columns which indicate the position of players in each match.
-Specifically, each starting home player and away player has two columns indicating their X-coordinate and Y-coordinate in the field.
+Specifically, each starting home player and away player have two columns indicating their X-coordinate and Y-coordinate in the field.
 We extracted the position of each players in each match from the dataset, and since there are a lot of duplicates, we removed all the repeating formations, and finally came up with 35 different formations.
 We plotted the following four formations as examples.

 ![enter image description here](https://lh3.googleusercontent.com/Iy65Hu5nRZf88FkE_idmD6RQI0JWMMNyfJzYsC02ZOVLMeuae-3bGGgIK0Z448vV_rs1bwWBF9W7=s350 "formation1.png") ![enter image description here](https://lh3.googleusercontent.com/dbzUCHq208zhwtqtos4eqc5_balQOQGizDmePR0FJ14PpSH7oeJYoQ7OhuF63PkSGlV-8LTuVZuh=s350 "formation2.png")